SaaS content marketing is an effective way to increase leads and sales for your business.

 Middle of the funnel is where you try to convince a customer that they have a problem and need help solving it with your software.
 Examples of middle of the funnel content are a webinar or a video.

 Bottom-of-the-funnel content convinces customers to purchase from you as opposed to competitors, or upgrade their account if they’re in a trial phase or purchased a lower-tier option of your product.
-An example of bottom-of-the-funnel content includes a case study to illustrate how other customers experienced value from purchasing the software.
+An example of bottom-of-the-funnel content includes a marketing case study to illustrate how other customers experienced value from purchasing the software.

 Map out the content you’ll use within these three sales funnel stages.
 Use your content document to provide direction and specificity when it comes to pushing out new content.